 Lafayette was wounded in his very first engagement at Brandywine, Pennsylvania, but Washington cited him for “bravery and military ardour” and recommended him for command of his own division.
 He went on to serve valiantly in several more battles including Gloucester, Barren Hill, and Monmouth Courthouse.
 But one of the most intriguing of Lafayette’s military engagements wasn’t actually on the battlefield; it was riot control in Boston.

-In February 1778, thanks to the tireless efforts of American diplomats in Paris (notably Benjamin Franklin) and thanks to several American victories against the British (notably Saratoga), the French and the Americans formed an alliance, and France officially recognized American independence.
+In February 1778, thanks to the tireless efforts of American diplomats in Paris (notably Benjamin Franklin) and thanks to several American victories against the British (notably Saratoga), the French and the Americans formed an alliance.
 Finally, the French could officially enter the fray on the American side, and one of their first moves was to send a fleet under the command of Admiral d’Estaing.